biosustain/dsp_workshop_dataviz_python/dev/_sources/exercises/README.md

 Try to manipulate the plot as much as you like.

-Every exercise can be opened in colab using the launch button on the top right.
+Every exercise can be opened in colab using the launch button on the top right: 🚀